Project: George Washington’s Swords

 The judging will include all aspects of the sword including its functionality, durability and apparent quality.
 No mechanical tests will be done and no quantitative tests.
 The tests will be similar to the type of tests used regularly on Forged in Fire. - Are there any restrictions on use of outside resources?

 There are no restrictions on using outside resources.
-We expect you to use anything and anyone to be as successful as you can.
+We expect you to use anything and anyone to be as successful as you can. - Are we required to cast the blade itself, or can we simply buy bar stock for the blade and machine and forge it into our desired shape?

 - How many teams can one school compete with?